paulhedlund/2018GISLIS/Exercises/widget2.md

     ![](img/ex2/widg2_pc2.png)

 4) Edit the **Manifest.json** file to not include some properties.
-Have the parameters similar to what is seen below.
+Have the parameters match what is seen below except use your own name.

     ![](img/ex2/widg2_pc40.png)